gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

 The process makes information about an accession's items publicly accessible very quickly because it allows the public to search the Digital Archive without having to wait for scanning and curating to occur which are the most time-consuming steps.
-In the chart below, the word "Accessible" in blue indicates the point within the process when an accession becomes public and searchable in the Digital archive.
+In the chart below, the word "Accessible" in blue indicates the point within the process when an accession becomes public and searchable in the Digital Archive.

 ![Accessioning diagram](accessioning-2.jpg)